normalnorway/newsgrab/README.md

         pass
     ```

-   (And in this simple case a custom parser is not needed, since the
+   (And in this simple case a custom parser is not needed, since this
-   default is to try the OpenGraph parser.)
+   is the default.)

 2. Add a test url to `urls_to_test` in `tests.py`